yvquanli/BGNN/README.md

 # RGNN
-Code for "Residual graph learning with directed message passing for molec-ular properties prediction"
+Code for "Residual graph learning with directed message passing for molecular properties prediction"

 ### Requirements